-3) Pedestr ian, Bicycle & Transit Site Design Measures Yes No Plan.
-C Promote the Circulation Goals and Policies in the Envision San José 2040 General reate streets that promote pedestrian and bicycle transportation by following ble goals and policies in the Circulation section of the Envision San José 2040 I Plan. a) Design the street network for its safe shared use by pedestrians, bicyclists, and vehicles.
-Include elements that increase driver awareness. b) Create a comfortable and safe pedestrian environment by implementing wider sidewalks, shade structures, attractive street furniture, street trees, reduced traffic speeds, pedestrian-oriented lighting, mid-block pedestrian crossings, pedestrian-activated crossing lights, bulb-outs and curb extensions at intersections, and onstreet parking that buffers pedestrians from vehicles. c) Consider support for reduced parking requirements, alternative parking arrangements, and Transportation Demand Management strategies to reduce area dedicated to parking and increase area dedicated to employment, housing, parks, public art, or other amenities.
-Encourage de-coupled parking to ensure that the value and cost of parking are considered in real estate and business transactions.
-Not ap plicable e how the project is consistent or why the measure is not applicable.
-[Either here or ttachment] Plan in parking Integrate Green Building Goals and Policies of the Envision San José 2040 General to site design to create healthful environments.
-Consider factors such as shaded areas, pedestrian connections, minimization of impervious surfaces, incorporation mwater treatment measures, appropriate building orientations, etc. Not ap plicable e how the project is consistent or why the measure is not applicable.
-[Either here or ttachment]
+Pedestrian, Bicycle & Transit Site Design Measures No Plan.
+Cı Promote the Circulation Goals and Policies in the Envision San José 2040 General reate streets that promote pedestrian and bicycle transportation by following ble goals and policies in the Circulation section of the Envision San José 2040 I Plan. a) Design the street network for its safe shared use by pedestrians, bicyclists, and vehicles.
+Include elements that increase driver awareness. \boxtimes b) Create a comfortable and safe pedestrian environment by implementing wider sidewalks, shade structures, attractive street furniture, street trees, reduced traffic speeds, pedestrian-oriented lighting, mid-block pedestrian crossings, pedestrian-activated crossing lights, bulb-outs and curb extensions at intersections, and onstreet parking that buffers pedestrians from vehicles. c) Consider support for reduced parking requirements, alternative parking arrangements, and Transportation Demand Management strategies to reduce area dedicated to parking and increase area dedicated to employment, housing, parks, public art, or other amenities.
+Encourage de-coupled parking to ensure that the value and cost of parking are considered in real estate and business \boxtimes transactions.
+The pro transactions. clicable e how the project is consistent or why the measure is not applicable. siject would be required to construct a 20-foot attached sidewalk with tree wells at Describ The pro the bac bus pac require project signal r include paseo t transactions. plicable e how the project is consistent or why the measure is not applicable.
+Describ The pro the bac bus pac require project signal r include paseo t parking CD-2.5: Plan int transactions. colicable de how the project is consistent or why the measure is not applicable. dispect would be required to construct a 20-foot attached sidewalk with tree wells at the of curb along the West San Carlos Street frontage and construct a bus stop with the and bus shelter.
+On the Buena Vista Avenue frontage, the project would be do to construct a 12-foot detached sidewalk with a park strip.
+In addition, the would install a crosswalk across the east leg of the intersection with a traffic modification as needed to accommodate the reconfiguration.
+The project also is bicycle parking spaces above the Code-required minimum and an off-street of encourage use of alternative transit The project would reduce on-site vehicle Describ The pro the bac bus pac require project signal r include paseo t parking CD-2.5: Plan int transactions.
+Dicable The how the project is consistent or why the measure is not applicable.
+The project would be required to construct a 20-foot attached sidewalk with tree wells at the of curb along the West San Carlos Street frontage and construct a bus stop with a land bus shelter.
+On the Buena Vista Avenue frontage, the project would be a did to construct a 12-foot detached sidewalk with a park strip.
+In addition, the would install a crosswalk across the east leg of the intersection with a traffic modification as needed to accommodate the reconfiguration.
+The project also is bicycle parking spaces above the Code-required minimum and an off-street of encourage use of alternative transit The project would reduce on-site vehicle in through the use of a TDM Plan and other trip reduction strategies.
+Integrate Green Building Goals and Policies of the Envision San José 2040 General to site design to create healthful environments.
+Consider factors such as shaded areas, pedestrian connections, minimization of impervious surfaces, incorporation inwater treatment measures, appropriate building orientations, etc.